Skip to content

 Can Natural Ingredients Really Affect Your Mental Processing Speed?

-“When obstacles arise, you change your direction to reach your goal; you do not change your decision to get there.
+"When obstacles arise, you change your direction to reach your goal; you do not change your decision to get there."

 Everyone knows that caffeine can help with alertness and focus.
-Still, there are so many other natural compounds that, when combined with caffeine or without caffeine (for me), maybe even more effective for supporting a sharper mental state.
+Still, there are so many other natural compounds that, when combined with caffeine or without caffeine (for me), may be even more effective for supporting a sharper mental state.

 We all know that certain foods make us slow and sluggish.
 This is mostly due to inflammation in the brain–colloquially referred to as brain fog.
 Sugar, ultra-processed food, and alcohol are common culprits here.